firatkizilirmakk/vibecoded-pysqlite/README.md

 py-sqlite is a custom-built, SQLite-like relational database written entirely in Python.
 This project was developed as a step-by-step exploration of the core components of a database management system, from low-level file I/O and data structures to a high-level SQL query processor.

 It features a persistent, page-based storage engine using B-Trees for efficient indexing, a recursive-descent SQL parser, and a query execution engine with a simple optimizer.
+Most importantly, it is **fully ACID compliant**, ensuring data integrity through atomic transactions and file locking.

 ---

 ## Features

-This database supports a rich subset of SQL, allowing for complex data manipulation and querying.
+This database supports a rich subset of SQL, allowing for complex data manipulation and querying in a safe, reliable environment.

+#### Full ACID Compliance
+* **Atomicity:** Transactions are "all or nothing."
+Using a rollback journal, any operation that is interrupted (e.g., by a crash) is automatically undone, ensuring the database is never left in a corrupted state.
+* **Consistency:** The database state is always valid, enforced by the atomic nature of transactions.
+* **Isolation:** Concurrent access is managed safely using a file-locking mechanism.
+Multiple processes can read the database at the same time, but write operations acquire an exclusive lock, preventing race conditions.
+* **Durability:** Once a `COMMIT` is executed, the changes are permanently saved to disk and will survive a system crash or power loss.

 #### Core Commands (Full CRUD)
 * **`CREATE TABLE`**: Supports various data types and user-defined `PRIMARY KEY` constraints.